borteo/neat-starter/src/posts/happyness.md

 Plus, let's face it, living in a provincial culture that thinks a University degree is for losers doesn't really inspire one to pursue higher education.
 But working in factories and construction sites left a mark on me and gave me the kick in the ass I needed to hit the books.
 The thought of spending my entire life on an assembly line made me cringe!
-So, I thought, why not get myself a fancy degree?
+I thought, why not get myself a fancy degree?
+I've always loved computers and video games, so it was a total no-brainer.

 <div align="center">❉</div>

 __The day of my graduation arrived.__

 December 23, 2007, the day the Arctic chose to visit 🥶 After defending my thesis, Professor Sperduti bestowed upon me the title of “Doctor of Computer Science”.
 Cue the applause from my friends and family.
-Bit things didn't go as smoothly as I hoped.
+But things didn't go as smoothly as I hoped.

 Finding a job wasn't difficult.
-After a few weeks, I start working as a programmer for a consultancy company [B2G] in Padua.
+After a few weeks, I start working as a programmer for a B2PA consultancy company in Padua.
 The contract is as a metalworker:

 > Permanent contract with a 3-year apprenticeship.
-Salary: €948 (after taxes, of course) per month.
+Salary: €948 (after taxes) per month.

 While signing, they promise that they will shorten the apprenticeship period.
 Maybe by a year.